remoteintech/remote-jobs/company-profiles/nodesource.md

 ## Remote status

 NodeSource has been a remote-first company from the beginning.
 We have an office in SF, but the majority of the company is located remotely.
+We work as an entirely distributed team - meaning we communicate both synchronously and asynchronously via Slack, GitHub, and GSuite.
+As a remote-first company, extremely high value is placed on personal time, family + personal care, and health.

 # Region